Kids costumes for Halloween are so versatile and many are basically dress up clothes!

 While dressing up, children take on roles of other people that they may be familiar with from real life situations or that they have heard about through books and stories.

-My children loved playing “restaurant” with their pretend play kitchen when they were younger!
+My children loved playing “restaurant” with their pretend play kitchen.

 They also had this great chef’s costume from Melissa and Doug.